bucketeer-io/bucketeer-docs/docs/sdk/server-side/node-js/index.md

 - **enableLocalEvaluation** (Default is false)
 - **cachePollingInterval** (Default is 1 minute - specify in milliseconds)
 - **scheme** (Default is `https`) - Useful for local development when using `http`.
 If the `apiEndpoint` includes a scheme (e.g., `https://api.example.com`), the scheme from the URL will take precedence.
+- **maxRetries** (Default is 3) - Maximum retry attempts for failed HTTP requests.
+Set to `0` to disable retries.
+- **retryInitialInterval** (Default is 1 second - specify in milliseconds) - Initial backoff interval before the first retry.
+- **retryMaxInterval** (Default is 10 seconds - specify in milliseconds) - Caps the exponential backoff interval.
+Set to `0` for no cap.
+- **retryMultiplier** (Default is 2.0) - Multiplier controlling how quickly the backoff grows between retries.

+The SDK automatically retries failed requests using exponential backoff.
+Set **maxRetries** to `0` to turn this off.

 For more information, please check the Option implementation [here](https://github.com/bucketeer-io/node-server-sdk/blob/master/src/config.ts).